 If you are a coffee lover, Chouette Torréfacteur Laboratoire (梟焙煎研究所) is the place to go close to Gōtokuji.
-You will find the locally rumored “ultimate espresso (究極のエスプレッソ)” here.
-Apparently, the owner, Takayama-san (髙山さん), worked at a Michelin three-star restaurant in France, thus the French cafe name and the delicious food and coffee served!
-Not only does Takayama-san make the food himself at Chouette Torréfacteur Laboratoire, but even the benches and tables are homemade!
+You will find the locally rumored “ultimate espresso (究極のエスプレッソ)” there.
+Apparently, the owner, Takayama-san (髙山さん), previously worked at a Michelin three-star restaurant in France, hence the French café name and the delicious food and coffee served!
+Not only does Takayama-san personally make and prepare the food himself at Chouette Torréfacteur Laboratoire, but even the benches and tables are handcrafted!

 The best thing about Chouette Torréfacteur Laboratoire is that it is a spot for anyone and everyone.
-Decaf drinks and juices are available for those who can’t drink coffee.
+Decaf drinks and juices are available for those who can’t or don’t like coffee.
 You will also fall in love with the cakes and pastries, such as apple pies and scones!

 Table of Contents